 As someone who loves seasonal shoe updates, DSW VIP keeps me coming back.
 I appreciate how quickly the points add up — and how they always seem to arrive when I need a new pair.

-How did DSW build their loyalty program?
+How did DSW build its loyalty program?

 - Three-Tier System: VIP, VIP Gold, and VIP Elite based on annual spending